By Matt Evans

 Journaling is becoming increasingly popular in wellness circles.
 Keeping personal diaries used to be seen as a practice for teenagers and career writers, but journaling has become a recognised therapeutic, accessible tool for people of all walks of life.
 It's often included in lists of self-help mindfulness practices, along with cold showers and meditation.

 It's used as a form of cognitive behavioural therapy to increase feelings of gratitude and happiness, and banish feelings of depression and anxiety.
-Coincidentally, you can pick up the Year of Mindfulness journal in our 2020 fitness gifts guide.

 - Why cold showers (even in winter!) can make you healthier

 - How to get rid of aches, pains and bad posture in 20 minutes a day

 However, not only is journaling great for our mental health: it's also great for our physical health too.
 A report from the American Psychological Association (APA) examined several pieces of research into the practice's influence on our immune system, helping us to fight off diseases, and even recover from physical injury.